youtype/boto3_stubs_docs/mypy_boto3_redshift/client.md

 ### modify_snapshot_copy_retention_period

-Modifies the number of days to retain snapshots in the destination AWS Region after they are copied from the source AWS Region.
+Modifies the number of days to retain snapshots in the destination Region after they are copied from the source Region.

 Type annotations for
 `boto3.client("redshift").modify_snapshot_copy_retention_period` method.